Cincinnati, Ohio Medical Malpractice Attorney Reviews Claims Involving Anesthesia Injuries

 Malpractice occurs when doctors fail to monitor a patient’s vital signs.
 The doctor must take a careful look at the patient’s heart rate, blood pressure, and other critical measurements and adjust to the changes.

 It takes courage to challenge a health care provider, and The Lyon Firm can help you find the answers to the many questions that have gone unanswered about anesthesia injuries.
 Together we can make a difference in your life and the lives of others by making medicine safer.
-For a no-cost consultation, call Joe Lyon at (800) 513-2403.
+For a no-cost consultation, contact Joe Lyon at (800) 513-2403.